annotation/stam/README.md

 ## Introduction

-STAM is a simple data model for text annotation.
+STAM is a simple data model for stand-off text annotation.

 Our aim with STAM is to lay a simple but strong foundation for **stand-off annotations on text**.
-We define an *annotation* as any kind of remark, classification/tagging on any particular portion(s) of the text, although we we do also allow annotations to not point to any particular part of the text, in which case they are considered *metadata*.
+We define an *annotation* as any kind of remark, classification/tagging on any particular portion(s) of the text, although we do also allow annotations to not point to any particular part of the text, in which case they are considered *metadata*.
 Examples of annotation may be linguistic annotation, editorial annotation, technical annotation, or whatever comes to mind.
-STAM does not define the vocabularies, it merely defines a model so *you* can define your own vocabularies and a model in which you can express your annotations using your own vocabularies.
+OUr model does not define the vocabularies, it merely defines a model so *you* can define your own vocabularies and a model in which you can express your annotations using your own vocabularies.

 *Simplicity* is the keyword, the data model must be easy to understand and use and only contain what is needed, not more.
 STAM does not depend on other more complex data models such as RDF, Web Annotations, TEI, FoLiA or whatever, but instead addresses the problem from a more functional and pragmatic perspective.
 We separate pragmatics from semantics.
-STAM does offer a significant degree of formalisation and allows for validation to ensure that the annotations are correct and references to the text are valid.
-This level of formalism makes conversion from STEM to more more formal Linked Open Data formats feasible, the reverse, however, would be subject to some strict contraints.

-STAM operates on any of three levels of increased abstraction/complexity/formality (the concepts are correlated so I group them together).
-The level you use STAM at depends on the needs of the user/tool developer/data provider:

-1. **Untyped Annotation** - Annotations are ad-hoc constructs with no formal semantics.
-2. **Typed Annotation** - Annotations are validated against a normative user-defined vocabularies.
-3. **Constrained Annotation** - Like above, but additionally imposes user-defined constraints on how annotations and annotation types relate to other annotations/annotation types.
+The data model is also designed in such as way that an efficient implementation (both speed & memory) is feasible.

+We do focus on a high degree of interoperability with richer models, most notably the W3C Web Annotation Model.
+Most of what we can express in STAM can also be expressed as a web annotation, but there are some constraints here.

 Goals/Features:

  * Stand-off annotation on plain text
- * Simple and minimal; no unnecessary abstractions/complexity/formality, approachable at multiple levels.
+ * Simple and minimal; no unnecessary abstractions/complexity/formality
  * No commitment to any annotation paradigm aside from stand-off annotation, the model basically allows for any kind of directed or undirected graph.
+ * Interoperability without dependency:
+    * Self-sustained; STAM does not rely on other data models (e.g. RDF) that introduce additional complexity.
+    * Exportable to webannotations (subject to some constraints)
+    * Import from webannotations (within various constraints)
+ * Separation from semantics: the data model does not commit to any vocabulary or annotation paradigm.

+Later goals (for an extension):

  * Semantics: the data model allows expressing semantics and checking compliance against a specific user-defined formalism.
    STAM does not define the semantics, instead: